Skip to main content

 The next step applies only to cluster deployments.

 Discover which node is the master, then stop the standby nodes.
-Make sure you stop the master node last.
+Make sure you stop the master node only after cleaning up the repmgr database.

 $ bosh -d <deployment-name> ssh pg/<index-or-id>